forcedotcom/mobile-ui-elements/README.md

 	- `save`: Initiate the saving of record data to the relevant data store (server/offline store).
 	- `delete`: Initiate the deleting of record data from the relevant data store (server/offline store).

+	Properties:
+	- `fields`: Returns an object with map of all the sobject fields and corresponding values.
+Use this object to get/set the sobject field values.

 	Example:

 	```